HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 ### Desployment tests
  1. Kubectl can be used to check the ASK deployment, in the usual way:
     - $ kubectl get namespaces
-    - $ kubectl get deployments -n ~namespace-name~
+    - $ kubectl get deployments -n \<namespace-name\>
-    - $ kubectl get services -n ~namespace-name~
+    - $ kubectl get services -n \<namespace-name\>
-    - $ kubectl get pods-n ~namespace-name~<br>
+    - $ kubectl get pods-n \<namespace-name\> <br>
  2. Brows to the service and test application functionality.
 With the LoadBalancer exposing an external IP address, and that address displayed during CI/CD pipeline run, we can imediately brows to the application and run functional tests.

+___
  ## AKS Cluster Monitoring <a name="aks-cluster-monitoring"></a>
  For DevOps, monitoring is a critical practice.
 It involves continuous tracking, assessment, and management of resources to ensure their performance and availability.
-Through monitoring we can maintain resiliant, robust infrastructures and applications, we can prevent downtime, and optimize resource usage.
+Through monitoring we can maintain resiliant, robust infrastructures and applications; we can prevent downtime, and optimize resource usage.

  ### Container Insights
  Within Azure, we enabled [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) for our AKS cluster (terraform-aks-cluster).
 To accommodate Container Insights, Azure ctreated a Log Analytics Workspace (defaultworkspace-3542213f-7e7a-4dad-aea4-fe30482ed0f3-suk).
 Within the cluster, Container Insights created a logging workload (ama-logs-rs), as the [Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview).